 Energy Model: The Preliminary Energy Model has been developed documenting compliance with the required number of points for Energy and Atmosphere Credit 1.

-Basis of Design: The Basis of Design (BOD) based on the Owner’s Project Requirements (OPR) has been developed.
+Basis of Design: The Basis of Design (BOD) based on the EFMS Project Management’s Project Requirements (OPR) has been developed.

 Phase A Review and Approval